kimi1723/E-commerce-product-page-Frontend-Mentor/README.md

 ### From authentication pages:

--either sign in or sign up, both have basic validation, signed in status persists between sessions.
+- either sign in or sign up, both have basic validation, signed in status persists between sessions.

 ### From account pages(if signed in):